 The words "summer camp" usually evoke warm feelings of children enjoying their vacation days in a relaxed environment.
-With the harsh reality of increased terrorism and antisemitism throughout the world, Jewish camps now have added challenges in providing safety and security along with fun and relaxation.
-In October 2018, eleven lives were tragically lost in the most gruesome attack on Jews in U.S. history, at the Tree of Life Or L'Simcha Congregation in Pittsburgh, PA.
-The following year brought more tragedy, with attacks at a shul in Poway, CA, a grocery store in Jersey City, NJ, and a Rabbi's home in Monsey, NY.
+After the horrific massacre in Israel and the harsh reality of increased terrorism and antisemitism throughout the world, Jewish camps now have added challenges in providing safety and security along with fun and relaxation.

-My belief, grounded in more than 45 years of hands-on safety and security consulting experience, is that every camp should now re-evaluate and update its safety and security measures.
-Camps must follow the lead of those schools, shuls, and community institutions that have learned to safeguard their campuses by increasing security.
+In October 2018, 11 lives were tragically lost in the most gruesome attack on Jews in U.S. history, at the Tree of Life Congregation in Pittsburgh.
+The following year brought more tragedy and lives lost, with attacks at a shul in Poway, California, a grocery store in Jersey City, New Jersey, and a Rabbi's home in Monsey, New York.
+We also must not ignore the fact that as of October 7th, 2023, due to the war in Israel, there have been a total of 2,031 antisemitic incidents, in the U.S. in just two months (up from 465 incidents during the same period in 2022).
+This represents a 337-percent increase year-over-year!

-In 2013, in response to the Sandy Hook Elementary School shooting, the Keep Your Community Safe Initiative (KYCSI) launched with the publication of Keep Your School Safe.
-Additional publications now include Stay Safe in Israel, Stay Safe Abroad, and Crime Prevention and Response Tips.
-KYCSI has also provided security assessments for American, Israeli, and British schools, yeshivas, seminaries, and community organizations.
+My belief, grounded in more than 50 years of hands-on safety and security consulting experience, is that every camp should now reevaluate and update its safety and security measures.
+In 2013, in response to the Sandy Hook Elementary School shooting, and the critical need to protect our children, I authored and published Keep Your School Safe.
+This was followed by various other free guides including Stay Safe in Israel, for yeshiva and seminary students.
+I have also provided assessments for camps, schools, shuls, and community institutions, in the U.S., England, and Israel.

-This fifth edition of Keep Your Camp Safe was developed to help your camp thoroughly review its security needs and create a customized security and safety program.
-I have attempted to make this guide all-encompassing, and some recommendations may not apply to your camp.
-After completing the self-guided assessment and outlining a plan to address your camp's security needs, apply for government grants.
-Also consider contacting private foundations, charitable and nonprofit organizations, for-profit companies, and local Jewish Federations.
+Keep Your Camp Safe was developed to help your camp thoroughly review its security needs, identify potential risks, and implement upgrades.
+Every camp has different requirements and not all recommendations will be applicable to your camp.
+For funding, I suggest you apply for government grants and reach out to private foundations, nonprofit organizations, and local Jewish federations.

 As camp owners and directors, you bear the critical responsibility of protecting our children.
 Please share this guide with all your staff, security personnel, community members, and other camps.
-Your feedback is vital to improving future editions, and I welcome your thoughts and comments via email at keepyourcampsafe@gmail.com or at 410-340-1000.
+Your feedback is vital to improving future editions, and I welcome your thoughts and comments via email at keepyourcampsafe@gmail.com or at 410-653-3333.
 This guide is also available for free download at www.keepyourcampsafe.org.